Give the people what they want!

 Pulse surveys are a great way to understand how staff are feeling at any moment.
 You can align these with events across the business that may affect the mood in the office, or just give employees a nudge to take a look at the latest retail offers on your platform.
 The best of it is, with the right software, you can send these surveys straight to employee’s mobile phones.
 You can reach every employee, wherever they work, to see how they are feeling and chances are, this will make them feel a bit more valued and engaged at work.

 Champion your benefits

 Here at Personal Group, we have Benefits Champions.
 The Champions are made up of employees from all departments and levels of the business and they meet to discuss the employee benefits on offer.
-Not only do they champion our platform to staff and come up with ways of communicating the launch of new services, we rely on them for feedback.
+Not only do they champion our employee experience platform to staff and come up with ways of communicating the launch of new services, we rely on them for feedback.
 Before we launch any benefit, the Champions get their hands dirty by testing the benefits, grilling HR and making sure that it is the right benefit for Personal Group staff.

 Knowing that these benefits have been chosen by a variety of staff, and not just the directors, makes staff feel more engaged knowing that they are at the heart of the choice of benefits we offer.